-Many reasons: Helps establish a framework over time and history so we can better understand what is happening now (extinctions, climate and environmental changes, relationships and interactions of living animals and plants, etc.), useful to play on peoples' interest in dinosaurs to teach them biological and geological concepts, commercial (museums, tourism, movies, comics, etc. are a multi billion dollar industry built on dinosaurs), human interest.
+Many reasons.
+It helps establish a framework over time and history, so we can better understand what is happening now (extinctions, climate and environmental changes, relationships and interactions of living animals and plants, etc.).
+It's useful to play on people's interest in dinosaurs to teach them biological and geological concepts.
+There is also a commercial value for the discipline; museums, tourism, movies, comics, etc. are a multi-billion dollar industries built on dinosaurs.

 One of the truly satisfying aspects of being a paleontologist is looking for clues to help unravel the mysteries of where we came from; each new discovery provides another piece to this gigantic puzzle that we are trying to put together.
 I wanted to be part of the team since I was 11 years old and read "All about Dinosaurs" by Roy Chapman Andrews.

 Roy Chapman Andrews.
-Reading his "All about Dinosaurs" made me decide at 12 to become a palaeontologist.
+Reading his "All about Dinosaurs" made me decide at 11 to become a paleontologist.
 His large multidisciplinary, multinational expeditions were a major influence on how we set up the Canada-China Dinosaur Project.
 His belief in public education also had a strong influence on me.

-Like to work on problems with growth and variation in all dinosaurs, the anatomy and relationships of carnivorous dinosaurs, and the origin of birds.
-Has a long term goal of understanding the rich Cretaceous ecosystems of Dinosaur Park in Alberta, and the Nemegt Basin of Mongolia.
-Is also interested in what can be learned about dinosaurian behaviour, including annual and intercontinental migrations.
+I like to work on problems with growth and variation in all dinosaurs, the anatomy and relationships of carnivorous dinosaurs, and the origin of birds.
+I have a long term goal of understanding the rich Cretaceous ecosystems of Dinosaur Park in Alberta, and the Nemegt Basin of Mongolia.
+I am also interested in what can be learned about dinosaurian behaviour, including annual and intercontinental migrations.

-Up early to make breakfast and a brown-bag lunch, hiking out into the badlands, walk-walk-walk-walk, find something exciting and excavate it, back to camp by 5 or 6, swim in the river, help make supper, help wash up, catalogue the days finds, do field notes, read, etc.
+Up early to make breakfast and a brown-bag lunch, hiking out into the badlands, walk-walk-walk-walk, find something exciting and excavate it, back to camp by 5 or 6, swim in the river, help make supper, help wash up, catalogue the day's finds, do field notes, and read.

 Work hard and don't give up.